top of page

 Brief notes:

 Chaplin plays a pawnbroker's assistant role in the pawn shop run by Bergman.
 He engages in slapstick battles with his fellow worker, while deals with eccentric customers and flirts with the pawnbroker’s daughter.
 One of the customers, posing as a jewelry buyer, pulls a gun and tries to rob the place.
 Chaplin disarms him.
-The Pawnshop was Charlie Chaplin’s sixth film for Mutual Film Corporation.
-Released on October 2, 1916 it stars Chaplin in the role of an assistant to the pawnshop owner, played by Henry Bergman.
-Edna Purviance plays the owner’s daughter, while Albert Austin appears as an alarm clock owner who watches Chaplin in dismay as he dismantles it completely, and the massive Eric Campbell’s character attempts to rob the shop.
-This was one of Chaplin’s more popular movies for Mutual, mainly for the slapstick comedy he was famous for at the time.
+'The Pawnshop' was Chaplin's sixth film for Mutual Film Corporation and was released on October 2, 1916.
+In addition to Purviance and Bergman, the film also stars Albert Austin as an alarm clock owner who watches Chaplin in dismay as he dismantles it completely, and Eric Campbell as a character attempting to rob the shop.
+This movie was one of Chaplin's most popular works for Mutual, largely due to the slapstick comedy for which he was famous at the time.

 bottom of page